Our courses are suitable for practitioners, educators, and organisations seeking reflective professional development rather than clinical training.

 Participants attending for personal development are supported to work with sound for personal use and reflective exploration only.

-This Level 1 course supports awareness of felt sense and bodily response to sound as part of a listening-led foundation.
+Level 1 supports awareness of felt sense and bodily response to sound as a foundational practice grounded in listening, observation, and embodied experience.

-Deepened embodied and facilitated sound practice may be explored through further study and mentoring, where appropriate.
+Further embodied and facilitated sound practice may be explored through additional study and reflective mentoring, where appropriate.

-Each course is limited to 3 participants, allowing for calm, attentive, and supported learning.
+Each course is limited to three participants, allowing for calm, attentive, and well-supported learning.

-This Level 2 pathway supports experienced practitioners who already work with people in a professional or facilitated capacity, and who wish to deepen their relationship with sound beyond foundational awareness, moving into more intentional, embodied, and relational sound practice.
+This mentoring strand supports experienced practitioners who already work with people in a professional or facilitated capacity and who wish to deepen their relationship with sound beyond foundational awareness.

-Sensitivity and discernment when offering sound to others
+Sensitivity and discernment when offering sound within existing roles

-Embodied presence when working with individuals or groups
+Embodied presence and regulation when working with individuals or groups

 Confidence in pacing, response, and relational awareness

-Are already working with people in a professional capacity
+Are already working with people in a professional, educational, or wellbeing context

-Embodied Sound Practice (Level 2) is offered as bespoke practitioner development, shaped around the individual and the context in which they work.
+Reflective Mentoring in Embodied Sound Practice is offered by enquiry and shaped around the individual and the context in which they work.

-Study is typically held across four one-to-one sessions, allowing time for embodied exploration, reflection, and integration between sessions.
+Mentoring is typically held across four one-to-one sessions, allowing time for embodied exploration, reflection, and integration between meetings.

 Sessions may be offered: